 Our Drought Plan sets out how we will manage our water resources during dry years to ensure that essential public water supplies are maintained.

 The Drought Plan looks at the options available to us to help manage supply and demand, and the triggers for different levels of action.
 It also sets out how we will minimise the impact on the environment caused by our actions, and how we will talk to our customers and our regulators during a drought.

 The Drought Plan is a statutory document, which means that it has undergone public consultation and has the approval of the Secretary of State (Defra).

-When we have published a draft of our updated plan, an eight week consultation period will follow.
-During this time organisations and the public are invited to make any comments on the draft plan to Department for Environment, Food and Rural Affairs (Defra).
+We invite all our customers, organisations and interested members of the public to make any comments on the draft plan to the Department for Environment, Food and Rural Affairs (Defra) as outlined below.

 After the consultation period we explain what changes we have to make to our plan as a result of any comments we receive during the consultation period in our initial Statement of Response which is normally published the following March.

 The plan is then reviewed by the Secretary of State, in advance of the final version being approved for publication.

 Stakeholders wishing to make representations, comments or raise questions on the draft plan are advised to submit them to:-

 The Secretary of State for Environment Food and Rural Affairs

 Department for Environment Food and Rural Affairs